ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * Firstly, make sure that there is **no custom** CSS or CSS snippet(s) is/are running.

-* Secondly, make sure that no party plugin related to theming is running (*if debugging, disable all plugins for quicker conclusion*).
+* Secondly, make sure that no party plugin or any plugins in general related to theming is running (*if debugging, disable all plugins for quicker conclusion*).

 * Thirdly, `Settings` > `Appearance` is set to either Dark or light mode.